Why This One Works on Repeat

 One sheet pan, almost no cleanup.
 Everything roasts together while you handle the rest of the evening.

-The Italian seasoning blend keeps it simple without being boring, and the sausage does most of the flavor work.
-You get something that tastes deeply savory and a little caramelized, which is a lot more interesting than it sounds when you’re standing in the kitchen at 5:30.
+The Italian seasoning blend keeps it cohesive without being complicated, and the sausage does most of the flavor work.
+You get something deeply savory and a little caramelized, and that’s a lot more interesting than it sounds when you’re standing in the kitchen at 5:30.

-It’s also the recipe that works for every person at your table.
-One kid doesn’t eat mushrooms?
+It’s also the dinner that works for every person at your table.
+One kid won’t eat mushrooms?
 Pull those off before you toss.
 Someone wants theirs over rice and someone else wants it straight from the pan?
 Both work.
+It’s the rare weeknight meal that doesn’t require a separate negotiation.

 I’ve made this for weeknight dinner, packed it for lunch three days running, and brought it to a potluck.
 Every single time, someone asks for the recipe.